-The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
+The AEMC reports to the Energy Ministers Meeting (formerly the Council of Australian Governments Energy Council).
 We have two functions.
-We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.
+We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the Energy Ministers Meeting.